Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/get-started/debug.md

 # Debugging the Project

+> [!NOTE]
+> Tizen RT-IDE has been deprecated since Tizen Studo release 4.1.
+It is not recommended to use RT-IDE.
+No support will be provided for RT-IDE prior to Nov 23, 2020.

 Before you can debug your application, you must install the required software:

 1. Install the cross-platform gdb with the following command: